George W. Joy: Life and career

-Joy was the son of William Bruce Joy, MD, and the brother of sculptor Albert Bruce-Joy, descendants of an old Huguenot family which settled in Antrim in 1612.
+Joy was the son of William Bruce Joy, MD, and the brother of sculptor Albert Bruce-Joy, descendants of an old Huguenot family which settled in County Antrim in 1612.

 He was initially destined for the military and was also an accomplished violin player.
 After a foot injury at young age, his father declared him unfit for military service.
 Joy was then educated at Harrow School and eventually pursued a career as an artist.
 He studied in London's South Kensington School of Art and later at the Royal Academy under John Everett Millais, Frederic Leighton and George Frederic Watts; among his fellow students was Hubert von Herkomer.

 In 1868 Joy went to Paris where for two years he was a student of Charles-François Jalabert and Léon Bonnat.
 There he met masters like Gérôme, Cabanel, Jules Breton, Jules Lefebvre und Philippe Rousseau.

 Going back to London, Joy established himself as a history and genre painter, and became a frequent exhibitor at the Royal Academy, the Salon des artistes français and the Royal Hibernian Academy.

 He became a member of the Royal Institute of Oil Painters in 1895.

 To satisfy his early military ambitions, Joy entered the Artists Rifles where he was known as a good shot, representing Ireland several times.
 He spent many winters in Swanage from 1896 and eventually retired to Purbrook.
 Both of his sons were killed in 1915 during World War I.